hangyan/antrea/docs/packetsampling-guide.md

 # PacketSampling User Guide

-Starting with Antrea v1.16, Antrea supports using PacketSampling for network diagnosis.
+Starting with Antrea v2.0, Antrea supports using PacketSampling for network diagnosis.
 It can capture specified number of packets from real traffic and upload them to a supported storage location.
-Users can create a PacketSampling CRD to trigger such an action on the target traffic flow.
+Users can create a PacketSampling CRD to trigger such actions on the target traffic flow.

 <!-- toc -->
 - [Prerequisites](#prerequisites)